Goldman's stock trading boom turns up heat on Morgan Stanley

 Thus, Morgan Stanley's recent gains in equities trading has become a point of pride for the bank, which tends to lag Goldman in profit overall.
 However, the $2.3 billion in stock-trading revenue Goldman reported in its first-quarter results on Thursday looks hard to beat, analysts said.

-Goldman's 46 percent year-over-year jump far surpassed the 9 percent rise in comparable revenue at JPMorgan, the 4 percent rise at Citigroup Inc (C.N) and 2 percent decline at Bank of America Corp (BAC.N).
+Goldman's 46 percent year-over-year jump far surpassed the 9 percent rise in comparable revenue at JPMorgan, the 4 percent rise at Citigroup Inc and 2 percent decline at Bank of America Corp.
 Morgan Stanley, which reports earnings on Monday, would have to report a 36 percent gain to match Goldman's results.

 'BIG UP MOVE'